 It may be possible to 'open anyway' from your Security & Privacy settings.
 If not, here's what I did to resolve this issue.

 MacOS has security checks run via software called Gatekeeper, which checks any downloaded apps or executables.
 By default, downloads from the Apple store or with a valid Apple developer certificate are allowed.
 In the latest update, I saw there had been an update to the Gatekeeper logic to make it more robust.
-As described by in the Apple security updates release,
+As described in the Apple security updates release,

 Available for: macOS Big Sur